shashanakajx-debug/ajx-ui/README.md

 # AJX Technologies - Full Stack Website

 A modern, full-stack website for AJX Technologies built with Next.js 15, React 19, TypeScript, and MongoDB.
-Features a comprehensive admin panel (currently in Demo Mode) for content management and a beautiful, responsive public-facing website.
+Features a comprehensive admin panel for content management and a beautiful, responsive public-facing website.

 ## Quick Start